shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 Duration: 1 minute

-You speak the name of a tea, and a tea cup filled with fresh tea of that kind appears in your hand, on a flat surface within 1 Space of you, or at your feet.
+You speak the name of a tea, and a teacup filled with fresh tea of that kind appears in your hand, on a flat surface within 1 Space of you, or at your feet.

 As a Minor Action, you may sip it to restore 1 Rest Point.

-The tea cup is spill-proof.
+The teacup is spill-proof.
 If it would spill or break, it instead vanishes.

 # Death Spotting